-Meeting in Moraña (12th to 18th of November 2017)
+Meeting in Moraña (12 to 18 November 2017)

 arly in the morning, Mr Schmieder, Mrs Bach and I ride with the train to Frankfurt to airport.
 During the waiting and flight time we exchanged our ideas but also wishes for our stay in Morana for the first time.
 Once we arrived we met us at a hotel with a resident teacher and I was picked up by my host family.